chackoantony/photoflick/README.md

 ## Usage

   PhotoFlick will add an executable 'photoflick' to your system path.
-So you just need to run command 'photoflick' from your terminal and follow the onscreen instructions.
+You just need to run command 'photoflick' from your terminal and follow the onscreen instructions.

 ## License